AP Top 25 Takeaways: Badgers' close up; Cardiac 'Cane return | New Country 923

 17. As for the Heisman front-runner, maybe a little too much moxie this time from Mayfield?

-20. And if it is the finale for the Hall of Famer, will he go quietly?

-21. Arizona State also got to six wins, with the Territorial Cup against Arizona still to come.
+23. Arizona State also got to six wins , with the Territorial Cup against Arizona still to come.
 Has Sun Devils coach Todd Graham done enough to get another year?

 25. Please hire a coach soon, Tennessee athletic director John Currie, because the Jon Gruden rumors have reached absurdity .